aymanaboghonim/elmentor-landing-page/docs/SRS.md

 ### Specific Content & Assets Required
 * **Embedded YouTube Video:**
     * Title (English, for context/metadata): "What is the Elmentor Program and How Can It Help You?"
-    * Source: YouTube (Actual video content is in Arabic).
     * URL: `https://www.youtube.com/watch?v=hZ2oxrJg2Cc&t=5s`
 * **(Optional) Brief contextual text.**